 Have you had a catalogue, credit card or store card where your credit limit was too high?
 So high that the monthly repayments were hard to manage and you got into more debt?

-Many people were originally given an OK limit, but the lender kept increasing them.
+Many people were originally given an OK limit, but the lender kept increasing it too high.

 You may have a good complaint that the lender was irresponsible in allowing you to borrow so much that the debt was unaffordable.

-This article explains how to complain and ask for a refund of the interest you paid
+This article explains how to complain and ask for a refund of the interest you have paid.

 Contents